-Mini-pupillages generally last for three days.
+Mini-pupillages generally last for two to three days.
 Applications for mini-pupillage should be made by letter, with a curriculum vitae, at least six months before the desired date of commencement of the mini-pupillage.

 We give careful consideration to all such applications.
 Accordingly, please do not be concerned if you do not hear back from us immediately.

 Enquiries about the nature of a mini-pupillage may be answered by contacting Tom Rook, our Senior Clerk.